ACXPA Customer Service Guide

 No visual cues

-In a face-to-face conversation, you can see a customer's facial expression, posture and body language.
-These visual cues carry enormous meaning and make listening easier — you can see when someone is upset, confused or finished talking.
-On a phone or chat, all of that is gone.
-The agent has to infer everything from tone, word choice and pauses.
+Face to face, you can see a customer's expression, posture and body language.
+Those cues carry enormous meaning and make listening easier — you can see when someone is upset, confused or finished talking.

 2